Guest post by Reece Tomlinson – CEO of cosmetic treatment innovators Uvence

 It might well be understating the issue to say this year has been one of the most challenging for the world of business in recent memory.
 Even the biggest firms have seen a mass migration to remote working that has left skyscrapers vacant and the smallest a sudden pivot to online offerings in order to keep up supply.

 Running a business remotely through lockdown has given business leaders and executives a new challenge, as a lack of a physical office often be accompanied by more time-consuming communication that can sometimes lead to misunderstanding.
+Your business must be a purpose driven business to able to withstand such adversities.

 Since lockdown began, I have been – like so many others – working from home, which is British Colombia, Canada.
 Some 4,500 miles away from the business I am launching in London.
 Uvence, a project seven years in the making, was due to launch this April in London and then the wider UK.
 This was unfortunately put on hold from the outset of the Covid-19 lockdown period, due to the nature of the business – an innovative cosmetic treatment.
 The hands-on nature of the product designed for plastic surgeons meant that we couldn’t quickly pivot to an online launch with a new way of delivering the product to customers.